Leading a training project can be scary. But, I’ve got 10 tips to lead a training project kick off like a boss that can make it less daunting.

 - How will you facilitate collaboration during the meeting?

-- Who needs to be invited and why?
+- Who to invite and why?

 - How will you involve others in achieving the purpose and objectives of the meeting?

-- What questions will need to be asked?
+- What questions to ask?

 #3 Prepare the meeting agenda.